p-bishop/testepaswmm/Welcome file.md

 The association between location in Delft-FEWS (e.g. stream gauge) and location in the EPA SWMM model (e.g. Link ID) was configured in the Delft-FEWS interface.
 No geographical information is currently passed to FEWS in the metadata section, assuming this information will be handled by FEWS, through the Link ID.

-1. **Write model adapter and EPA SWMM messages to the run diagnostics file**
+**3. Write model adapter and EPA SWMM messages to the run diagnostics file**

 Model adapter messages and EPA SWMM model output errors and warnings are written to the run diagnostics log, as described in section 4.4 (Messaging and Error Handling).